 - Mechanized grit removal plants are effective for bigger cities and industries

-- In primary treatment, the grit chambers works well when as a sedimentation tank separates heavier inorganic materials (specific gravity > 2.65) and push flow forward with light organic materials.
+- In primary treatment, the grit chambers work well when as a sedimentation tank separates heavier inorganic materials (specific gravity > 2.65) and push flow forward with light organic materials.

 Vcrit = 3 to 4.5 (g(Ss – 1)d)1/2

-- The horizontal grit chamber, velocity of sewage flow generally varies from 10 to 30 cm/s for high flow rate design
+- In the horizontal grit chamber, the velocity of sewage flow generally varies from 10 to 30 cm/s for high flow rate design

-Design and selection of grid chamber depend on following parameters
+Design and selection of grid chamber depend on the following parameters

 - Dimension of grid chamber